databrary/design/ridir-16/narrative.md

     The code definitions will thereby become indexable and searchable.
     This will help the search engine return more relevant and useful information to users than the simple single-character codes, and it will provide better, more human-readble information for visualizing the codes while previewing recordings.

-4. Design interfaces for Databrary that enable users to collaborate on coding video or audio recordings, share coding spreadsheets, maintain version control over coding information, and track data provenance.

-    (*Reconcile this with Project 4 text--Rick's newest visioning doesn't quite fit this.
-We may want to drop it entirely.*)

-    Databrary will become an even more powerful and attractive tool for video data storage and sharing if it can be used by researchers to facilitate coding in geographically separate locations.
-    Bandwidth and browser performance constraints mean that most video coding will continue to occur offline using desktop tools for the foreseeable future.
-    Databrary will develop ways for researchers to share coding with collaborators in different locations, by keeping track of information about different coding passes on the same videos.
-    This will allow coders in one lab, for example, to carry out reliability coding on videos coded in a collaborator's lab.
+4. Expand and extend Databrary's system for visualizing user-defined video codes.

-    Similarly, as more users search Databrary for selected segments and reanalyze them, new or revised codes will be applied to existing shared video sessions.
+    Databrary's existing "timeline" interface for depicting tagged video segments will be modified to allow users to display, filter, and download the sets of tags that have been applied to shared video sessions.
-    Databrary will develop ways to store and represent information from coding passes added by others to shared video sessions.
+    Databrary will develop ways to store and represent information from coding passes added to shared video sessions.
     Databrary will track and report version changes in coding spreadsheets and coding passes.

 ### Background and Rationale